Understanding Postpartum PTSD

 - Remaining constantly on edge, hypervigilant, or aware of perceived threats and danger

-- Reacting in an exaggerated startled way to perceived threats or dangers (such as being excessively startled by sounds or touch)
+- Reacting in an exaggerated way to perceived threats or dangers (such as being excessively startled by sounds or touch)

 - Feeling detached or disconnected from reality and people